allan-bonadio/squishy_electron_4/docGen/docSrc/naturalWaves/naturalWaves.md

 ## Waves in Nature

 Many things in nature vibrate.
 Many other things go in a circle.
-You might think that these things bang violently from one side to another, but, really, they follow a gentle sine wave.
+You might think that these things bang violently from one side to another, but, usually, they follow a gentle sine wave.
 The way we describe these things mathematically is with trig functions: sine and cosine.
 <img src=sinAndCos.png class=one />
 Sine and cosine are a quarter circle apart (or π/2 or 90°).